 2. A brief introduction to the department

-3. A listing of the department faculty with their educational backgrounds and year of appointment in the department cited; a brief description of their research programs, a list of three representative research publications for each, with undergraduate coauthors indicated; and a list of current and recent external support for each, with award years and amounts indicated
+3. A listing of the department faculty with their educational backgrounds and year of appointment in the department cited; a brief description of their research programs; a list of three representative research publications for each, with undergraduate coauthors indicated; and a list of current and recent external support for each, with award years and amounts indicated

 4. A description of undergraduate involvement in research

 5. Examples of the proposed lecturers (again a maximum of two, who may be contacted in advance) and topics

-7. A description of how the lecturer might integrate into ongoing departmental interests
+7. A description of how the lecturer’s visit will integrate into ongoing departmental interests

 8. A description of the process to select the undergraduate research students